runwiththerhythm/arc-arborists/README.md

 Below you will find a couple of extra tips that may be helpful when completing your project.
 Remember that each of these projects will become part of your final portfolio so it’s important to allow enough time to showcase your best work!

-- One of the most basic elements of keeping a healthy commit history is with the commit message.
-When getting started with your project, read through [this article](https://chris.beams.io/posts/git-commit/) by Chris Beams on How to Write  a Git Commit Message
-  - Make sure to keep the messages in the imperative mood

 - When naming the files in your project directory, make sure to consider meaningful naming of files, point to specific names and sections of content.
   - For example, instead of naming an image used ‘image1.png’ consider naming it ‘landing_page_img.png’.
 This will ensure that there are clear file paths kept.